amaxwell01/css_style_guide/README.md

-# Principles of writing consistent, idiomatic CSS
+# Principles of writing consistent, readable CSS

 The following document outlines a reasonable style guide for CSS development.
-These guidelines strongly encourage the use of existing, common, sensible patterns.
+These guidelines strongly encourage the use of existing, common patterns.
 They should be adapted as needed to create your own style guide.

 This is a living document and new ideas are always welcome.
 Please contribute.